Looking for something or somewhere specific? Type a name,

 I love people most of the time - and the ones I struggle to love are probably the ones that need love the most.
 While I am very imperfect, I imperfectly love my companions, my kin, and my neighbor.
 I love the people I have chanced upon the road, upon the trail, in the air, on the water.
 They are characters of action and growth, and their influence is more than inconsequential.
 I also love the person I have not yet met - the stranger - the unknown soul engaged in the same competition to survive that I am and you are.
 We are both that stranger.
 And our stories are no more meaningful than one another’s.
 Nor are they less heartbreaking or more triumphant.
 Come see the neighbor you don't yet know and celebrate our connected individuality.

-I was thousands of feet above the Kalalau Valley poised on a knife-ridge in rapidly shifting swarms of rain and mist.
-Super unnerved by the immensity of the dangerously soggy, lonesome peninsula high in the Kauaiian sky, I stalked on not as a mountain goat bounding, but as a slow and steady agent of intentional footwork.
+Thousands of feet above the Kalalau Valley poised on a knife-ridge in rapidly shifting swarms of rain and mist, super unnerved by the immensity of the dangerously soggy, lonesome peninsula high in the Kauaiian sky, I stalked on not as a mountain goat bounding, but as a slow and steady agent of intentional footwork.
 Considering the combination of poor visibility and tremendous height, thoughts of tumbling away forever high-jacked every step.
 I managed to trek forward as each group of seconds paraded a different meteorological theater passed my eyesight - gusty whiteout blindness transformed into a shredded landscape painted with emerald, cerulean, and cinnamon - sensational hues that were yet dwarfed by the dance of the rainbows overhead.
 Come see my photographic poetry of the Hawaiian landscape!